-The Little Brown Jug Oral History Project (LBJOHP) Collection
+The Little Brown Jug Oral History Project (LBJOHP) includes:

 1 finding aid (which details the images and photographs collected by OSU collaborators)

 28 interviews (some short interviews conducted during Jug Week and several others are longer, arranged, sit-down interviews; some interviews are held exclusively at DCHS)

 21 video files (short clips of racing activity)

 11 audio files (short clips of racing activity)

 While the Folklore Archives retain and preserve a copy of the LBJOHP Collection, we encourage individuals interested in accessing the collection to submit requests to the Delaware County Historical Society in order to receive the most detailed information about the collection, its contents, and the local history and significance of the LBJ.
 Visit the Delaware County Historical Society or email email@example.com to access the LBJOHP Collection.